-In the wake of the global COVID-19 pandemic, Chulalongkorn University is taking significant strides towards Sustainable Development Goal 1 - the eradication of poverty.
+In the wake of the COVID-19 pandemic, Chulalongkorn University is taking significant strides towards Sustainable Development Goal 1 - the eradication of poverty.
 One remarkable initiative, spearheaded by Assistant Professor Yupin Patarapongsant, Ph.D., Sasin School of Management, Chulalongkorn University is the "Driving Economic and Social Recovery Post-COVID-19 with the BCG Economy" project.

-This project is not just a response to the challenges brought forth by the pandemic but a continuation of the university's commitment to sustainable development.
-It stems from the "University to Tambon (Integrated Sub-district Economic and Social Upgrading Project) at Sasin," and it brings fresh perspectives on recovery.
+This project is not just a response to the challenges brought forth by the pandemic, but a continuation of the university's commitment to sustainable development.
+The initiative stems from the "University to Tambon (Integrated Sub-district Economic and Social Upgrading Project) at Sasin," and it is helping to develop fresh perspectives on recovery.

 At the heart of this endeavor lies the invaluable Thailand Community Big Data (TCD).
-Gathered during the previous initiative, this data serves as a treasure trove of insights.
-It unveils the region's potential, resource readiness, and the rich biological and cultural diversity within the area.
-These factors are not just statistics but the building blocks for local development.
+Gathered during a previous initiative, these data serve as a treasure trove of insights that unveil the region's potential, resource readiness, and the rich biological and cultural diversity within the area.
+The data comprise not just collected statistics, but the building blocks for local development.

-The driving force behind this project is the BCG Economy - Bio-Circular-Green.
-It's a visionary economic strategy that harnesses the power of sustainability.
-It's about doing business in a way that nurtures and respects the environment, supports local communities, and ensures economic growth.

-Crucially, this project is not just about theories and strategies.
-It's about real, tangible impact.
-It's about increasing employment opportunities for graduates and residents in the region, at a time when these opportunities are crucial for recovery.
+The driving force behind this project is the BCG (Bio-Circular-Green) Economy, which is a visionary economic strategy that harnesses the power of sustainability.
+BCG is about doing business in a way that nurtures and respects the environment, supports local communities, and ensures economic growth.
+Crucially, this project is not just about theories and strategies; it is about real, tangible impact.
+It is also about increasing employment opportunities for graduates and residents in the region at a time when these opportunities are crucial for recovery.
 The importance of this project cannot be overstated.
-It takes a holistic approach, drawing upon the knowledge, technology, and innovation that already exist.
-It fosters collaboration with local government organizations and engages various stakeholders.
-Together, they tackle the challenges the community faces, with poverty alleviation as the ultimate goal.
+BCG takes an integrated approach, drawing upon the knowledge, technology, and innovation that already exists; it also fosters collaboration with local government organizations and engages various stakeholders.
+Together, they tackle challenges faced by the community, with poverty alleviation as the ultimate goal.